 - You are growing winter wheat and/or oil seed rape this autumn.

 - Your winter wheat and/or oilseed rape is in one of our priority catchments:

 - Lower Derwent**

 - Middle Severn

 - Staunton Harold**

-** If your land is located in Lower Derwent or Staunton Harold, this scheme is not available in your catchment area - we offer a variation, which still includes the £25 early bird bonus.
-Please contact your agri advisor for further details and who can discuss the options available specifically to you.
+** If your land is located in Lower Derwent or Staunton Harold, this scheme is not available in your catchment area - we offer a variation, please contact your agricultural advisor for further details, and they will discuss the options available in your area.

 Interested in signing up?
 Request a call back from your local agricultural advisor